 Janine Joseph was born and raised in the Philippines and Southern California.
-She is the author of Driving without a License (Alice James Books, 2016), winner of the 2014 Kundiman Poetry Prize.
-She an editor for Tongue: A Journal of Writing and Art and a member of Undocupoets.
+She is the author of Driving without a License (Alice James Books, 2016), winner of the 2014 Kundiman Poetry Prize and a finalist for the 2017 Oklahoma Book Award.
+She is a member of Undocupoets and a contributing editor for Tongue.
 Currently, she lives in Stillwater, OK, where she is an Assistant Professor of Creative Writing at Oklahoma State University.

 Janine holds an A.A. from Riverside City College, a B.A. from UC Riverside, an MFA from New York University, and a Ph.D. from the University of Houston, where she was a poetry editor for Gulf Coast: A Journal of Literature and Fine Arts.
 A Kundiman fellow, she is the recipient of a Paul and Daisy Soros Fellowship for New Americans, a Robert M. Hogge Faculty Teaching Award, a Howard Nemerov Scholarship (Sewanee Writers' Conference), an Inprint/Barthelme Fellowship in Poetry, a Cynthia Woods Mitchell Center Fellowship for Collaboration Among the Arts, a PAWA Manuel G. Flores Prize, an Academy of American Poets prize, a Dissertation Completion Fellowship, and other honors.